mpfthprblmtq/moose/README.md

 The moose (North America) or elk (Eurasia), *Alces alces*, is a member of the New World deer subfamily and is the largest and heaviest extant species in the deer family.
 Most adult male moose have distinctive broad, palmate ("open-hand shaped") antlers; most other members of the deer family have antlers with a dendritic ("twig-like") configuration.
 Moose typically inhabit boreal forests and temperate broadleaf and mixed forests of the Northern Hemisphere in temperate to subarctic climates.

-But that doesn't really have anything to do with this project does it?
+But that doesn't really have anything to do with this project, does it?
 The better question is probably *"What is __this__ project?"*

 <br/>